wix-incubator/wix-ui-tpa/docs/COMPONENT_CONSIDERATIONS.md

 * Widget's in the editor are fluid in their dimensions. `wix-ui-tpa` components should support this.

 * Components should be responsive by default.

+* `wix-ui-tpa` are rendered for Wix's users-of-users, and so they must comply with web accessibility principles.